bramdanneels/IntroOmicsPract/Practicals/03_GenomeAssembly.md

 ## Quality Control

-Before assembling the genome, it is important to take a look at our data.
+Before assembling a genome, it is important to take a look at the data.
 Go back to the QC environment created in practical 2: `mamba activate QC`.
-Then, run FastQC on both files, and look at the reports.
+Then, run FastQC on all four files, download the files, and look at the reports.

 <details>
 <summary>How many reads are in this dataset, and how long are the reads?</summary>

-_There are 387 568 reads in the dataset, all of them 150bp long._
+_Illumina: There are 387 568 reads in the dataset, all of them 150bp long._

+_Nanopore: 54857 reads, ranging from 117 to 34528 bp_

+_HiFi: 50000 reads, ranging from 641 to 40383 bp_
 </details>

 <details>
 <summary>Based on the report, is adapter and/or quality trimming necessary?</summary>

-_No: The quality scores are all above Q30, and there are no adapters detected in both read files_
+_Not for Illumina: The quality scores are all above Q30, and there are no adapters detected in both read files._

+_The long reads show some adapters, and Nanopore has low-quality reads, but we will not trim the reads for this practical._
 </details>

 <details>
-<summary>Given that the genome size of M. genitalium is +- 580 kbp, what coverage do we expect to have with our read set?</summary>
+<summary>Given that the genome size of M. genitalium is +- 580 kbp, what coverage do we expect to have with the Illumina read set?</summary>

 _200x coverage_